 Begin the day with a horse-drawn carriage ride through Stanley Park.
 Listen to the clacking of Clydesdale hooves while cozying up under a warm blanket on a one-hour tour through Vancouver’s first and largest urban park.
 Riding through the 400-hectare park showcases all the reasons why people fall in love with the city – the mountain and ocean views combined with beautiful trees and trails are spectacular.

 Taste of the Tropics

 After a long day enjoying the mist and mountain views, warm up with a little comfort food at Burgoo.
-They have five locations throughout the city, but it’s no surprise that our favourite is their downtown location, conveniently located at the base of The Burrard.
+They have four locations throughout the city, but it’s no surprise that our favourite is their downtown location, conveniently located at the base of The Burrard.
 Enjoying a hearty bowl of bisque or decadent French onion soup while the rain pitter-patters on the pavement has never been more appealing.

 Wintery Whale Watching